AddMorePower/publishing-pipeline/Practical documentation/README.md

 #### Linking the JSON archive to the YAML schema
 For NOMAD to understand that the structure of the `data` section in the JSON corresponds to the schema written in the YAML file, one has to specify this in the `m_def` metadata of the `data` section in the JSON file.
 This link is called a *reference* and can be done in several ways, described [here](https://nomad-lab.eu/prod/v1/staging/docs/howto/customization/basics.html#different-forms-of-references).
-In this case, we will use the references to other files in the same upload or in a different upload, with the references beggining with `../upload`.
+In this case, we will use the references to other files in the same upload or in a different upload, with the references beginning with `../upload`.
 For this example, we will assume that the JSON and YAML files will be in the same upload.
 In this case, the `data` section of the JSON archive should be like this:
 ```